n1khilnick/reactJS/README.md

 ```

-**7. Go to the "app-name" folder and create "index.html" and insert following :**
+7. Go to the _"app-name"_ folder and create _"index.html"_ and insert following :

 ```html
 		<!DOCTYPE html>